Search this site

 Bolai

 It is said that human life constitutes the concluding chapter in the evolutionary history of all creatures.
 It is known that characteristics of various animals become manifest in human beings.
-In fact, the creature whom we call human being is one who has blended all living creatures into one within himself - the cows and tigers are kept in the same enclosure; the snake and mongoose are trapped in the same cage.
+In fact, the creature whom we call human being is one who has blended all living creatures into one within himself— the cows and tigers are kept in the same enclosure; the snake and mongoose are trapped in the same cage.
 As an analogy consider the creation of melody: melody comes into being when the individual notes of sa-re-ga-ma are stringed together harmoniously - the individual notes cannot, thereafter, cause trouble.
-But, even within the melody, there could some individual notes which surpass others and stand out - sometimes it is the ma which reigns supreme, sometimes it is the ga, or sometimes it is the pa which calls attention to itself.1
+But, even within the melody, there could be some individual notes that surpass others and stand out — sometimes it is the ma which reigns supreme, sometimes it is the ga, or sometimes it is the pa which calls attention to itself.1

-My nephew Bolai - somehow the musical notes of the plants and trees were intense in his nature.
-He was a quiet child - he preferred to silently observe rather than run around poking and shoving things.
-When layers of dark clouds arrange themselves in the eastern sky outside, moisture-laden breeze wafts deep within his whole heart spreading the scent of the forests; when the rains come thumping down his whole body experiences the music.
-When the afternoon sun shines overhead, he walks bare-chested on the terrace as though trying to gather something precious from the sky.
-When the mango trees bloom towards the end of Magh, he experiences a silent joy coursing through his blood - a joy engendered by some undescribable memory; during the month of Phalgun, his inner nature blossoms just like the flowering sal trees and acquires a deep hue.
-At such times, he likes to sit alone and talk to himself, and to recall all the stories he had heard - the story of the pair of birds which had built its nest in the ancient banyan tree.
-The wide-eyed ever-staring boy cannot talk much; so he has to take recourse to thoughts to compensate for his lack of speech.
+When the mango trees bloom towards the end of Magh, he experienced a silent joy coursing through his blood — a joy engendered by some undescribable memory.
+During the month of Phalgun, his inner nature blossommed just like the flowering sal trees and acquired a deep hue.
+At such times, he liked to sit alone and talk to himself, and recall all the stories he had heard — the story of the pair of birds, which had built its nest in the ancient banyan tree.

 Once I took him to the hills.
 A thick carpet of green grass sloped gently down the hill in front of our home.
 The boy was delighted at the sight.
 He refused to believe that the thick grass carpet on the hill was a stationary, lifeless material.
-No, he feels the grass is rolling down the hill playfully - rolling incessantly.
-He, too, loved to roll over the grass - his body would be covered by grass - and, as he rolled, the tips of the grass blades tickled him and he would giggle in delight.
+No, he feels the grass is rolling down the hill playfully— rolling incessantly.
+He, too, loved to roll over the grass — his body would be covered by grass — and, as he rolled, the tips of the grass blades tickled him and he would giggle in delight.

 The golden rays of the sun gently descends from the hill tops in the morning after the overnight rains and shines over the deodar trees - he stealthily creeps out of the house without informing anyone and stands awestruck under the shade of a deodar tree.
 His body quivers in amazement - it is as though he can discern human life within these giant trees.
 They don't talk but seem to know all secrets.
 They appear to him like grandfathers of yore who lived during the reigns of kings.